6 Indiana Fall Festival Events Not to Be Missed!

 Crazy Mom Talk

-Great news mama’s!
+Great news mama!
 This festival has no entry fee.
 You will however want to have $5-$10 available in your budget for parking for each location you plan to visit.

 Also, dress in layers for this event.
 While you may start the day chilly in the 50’s, after hours of walking and a heat spike taking you to the 70’s, you will die in straight long sleeves.
 Likewise, make sure you bring your hat and gloves.
-Otherwise, you will totally be buying the price gauged ones the vendors are selling because they were smarter than you.
+Otherwise, you will be buying the price-gauged ones the vendors are selling because they are smarter than you.
 (And now have all your money.
 Trust me, we have done this one too.)

 Attica Heritage Days